-I was recently at an estate sale and overheard a conversation which began with “How are you?”
+I was recently at an estate sale and overheard a conversation that began with “How are you?”
 In response, the person stated in an upbeat manner, “Living the dream.”
 It was as if time had stopped.
-We waited for further clarification of the dream.
-Was it an abundance of money, a great job, good health…?
-However, he never said another word as all eyes watched this stranger walking away.
+We waited for further clarification of the dream; was it an abundance of money, a great job, good health?
+However, he never said another word as all eyes watched this stranger jubilantly walk away.

 Living the dream is a subjective state of mind.
-No two individuals will replicate the meaning of this statement.
-My interpretation of living the dream may be tied to great interaction with my family, enough money to pay the bills, current retired status or experiencing a pain-free day.
+No two individuals will replicate the meaning of what the dream is to them.
+My interpretation of living the dream may be tied to significant interaction with my family, enough money to pay the bills, the enjoyment of being retired, or experiencing a pain-free day.

-The thought provoking statement of “living the dream” has me seriously thinking about the changes I need to make in my spiritual journey.
-Unlike working to obtain “the dream” from a worldly perspective, I am unable to do good works to obtain Eternal Life.
-It was not a coincidence that I heard the strangers response.
-There are changes that I am required to make in my life in order to hear “Well done.”
+The thought-provoking statement of “living the dream” has me seriously thinking about the changes I need to make in my spiritual journey.
+Unlike working to obtain “the dream” from a worldly perspective, I am unable to do good works to receive Eternal Life.
+It was not a coincidence that I heard the stranger’s response.
+There are changes that I need to make in my life if I desire to hear Jesus say, “Well done.”
 Thank you, God, for getting my attention-my commitment to you needs major improvement.